 The United States Green Building Council sets a high bar for sustainability.
-The USGBC LEED (Leadership in Energy and Environmental Design) certification program objectively helps organizations plan, measure and assess just how green a building is.
+The USGBC LEED (Leadership in Energy and Environmental Design) certification program helps organizations plan and build green buildings and measures and assess the success of green building projects.
 This certification program also recognizes best-in-class building strategies and practices.

-To receive LEED certification, building projects satisfy prerequisites and earn points to achieve different levels of certification.
-Teams choose the best fit of credits for their particular projects, such as Sustainable Sites, Energy & Atmosphere and Indoor Environmental Quality.
+To receive LEED certification, building projects need to satisfy green building prerequisites and earn points for sustainability.
+The more points a building earns the higher its level of certification.
+Points can be earned across nine categories and teams choose the credit categories that best fits a particular project.
+These categories include Sustainable Sites, Energy & Atmosphere, and Indoor Environmental Quality.

-enVerid technology may help your organization earn LEED points, depending on configuration and USGBC assessment, in both 1) BD&C LEED v4 Building Design and Construction and/or 2) BOM LEED v4 Building Operations and Maintenance, in the following areas:
+enVerid technology can help your organization earn LEED points in both BD&C LEED v4 Building Design and Construction and BOM LEED v4 Building Operations and Maintenance, in the following areas: